Joeblase/adventofcode22/README.md

 ## Scripts

+### setup.py
+Sets up the repository.

 ### create_day.py
-Creates a directory and files for a specified day and year, fetches the challenge input data (requires session cookie), and opens the corresponding webpage.
+Creates a directory and files for a specified day and year, fetches the challenge input data, and opens the corresponding webpage.

 Example Usage:\
 `python create_day.py --year 2023 --day 1`\
 `python create_day.py` (Uses current date and time)

 ### update_readme.py
-Updates the shields above (requires session cookie).
+Updates the star shields.

-### get_all_input_data.py
-Run after cloning repository to get all input data files (requires session cookie).